realXtend/doc/api_complexity/gas2013slides/presentation.md

 * let's collect a good body of data! ..or?

+    * TodoMVC from the Web side is inspiring

-* more platforms with Pong:
+* more platforms with Pong?
-   * Union 2.0, Unity3D + multiplayer plugin, Unreal Engine, now.js, Google's new multiplayer support, ..
+   * Union 2.0, Unity3D + multiplayer plugin, Unreal Engine, now.js, Google's new multiplayer support with Corona SDK, ..

-* some other game(s), more features?
+* other game(s), more features?

 * quality analysis combined?